International Women’s Day 2017 Demands Bold Change For Global Equality

 — Hillary Clinton (@HillaryClinton) November 9, 2016

-Hillary Clinton gave gender a high-profile platform in her bid to become the first female president of the United States last year after a succession of 44 men in office.
-After losing out to Donald Trump, she stated on her own Twitter feed that she had been “unable to shatter that highest and hardest glass ceiling.”
+Hillary Clinton gave gender a high-profile platform in her bid to become the first female president of the United States last year afte a succession of 44 men in office.
+After losing out to Donald Trump,she stated on her own Twitter feed that she had been “unable to shatter that highest and hardest glass ceiling”.

-Clinton’s is far from the only glass ceiling women face in today’s world, nor perhaps is it even the most vital to “shatter.”
+Clinton’s is far from the only glass ceiling women face in today’s world, nor perhaps is it even the most vital to “shatter”.
 Pick any gender equality issue and you’ll by awash with data supporting the arguments made by protesters on International Women’s Day.

 Take the international gender pay gap as one such issue.
-Globally, men are paid 24 percent more than women on average, according to the UN.
-In the UK, the gender pay gap (in 2016 it was 14 percent) translates into women working the final 51 days of the year unpaid, according to The Guardian.
+Globally, men are paid 24% more than women on average, according to the UN.
+In the UK, the gender pay gap (in 2016 it was 14%) translates into women working the final 51 days of the year unpaid, according to The Guardian.

-Women in Iceland, who earn on average 14-18 percent less than their male counterparts, staged a simple protest against pay inequality on October 24, 2016.
+Women in Iceland, who earn on average 14-18% less than their male counterparts, staged a simple protest against pay inequality on October 24, 2016.
 Thousands left work and took to the streets at 2:38 p.m., the time after which “they were essentially working without pay“, according to The Independent.

-Beyond the statistics, deeply rooted cultural attitudes and stereotypes are often the hardest problems to overcome.
+Beyond the statistics, deeply-rooted cultural attitudes and stereotypes are often the hardest problems to overcome.
 Even in western societies, where gender equality has been a prominent public debate for decades, enthusiasm for achieving gender equality is still far from universal.

-A recent study by Australia’s Sex Discrimination Commissioner Kate Jenkins showed equality was lacking in “three key areas…gender economic security, leadership positions and violence against women.”
-She also commented that “one of the most surprising and concerning findings was just how prevalent the opposition to advancing gender equality is,” according to a report in The Guardian.
+A recent study by Australia’s sex discrimination commissioner, Kate Jenkins, showed equality was lacking in “three key areas…gender economic security, leadership positions and violence against women“.
+She also commented that “one of the most surprising and concerning findings was just how prevalent the opposition to advancing gender equality is”, according to a report in The Guardian.

 With much still to be done to achieve 2016’s Pledge for Parity, just how did the world demand the bold change that is required on International Women’s Day 2017?

-Protest was the main theme of “one of the most highly charged and political International Women’s Days in living memory,” according to The Guardian.
-Much centered around the first global International Women’s Strike, where women took coordinated industrial action and marched to show the reality of “A Day Without Women.”
+Protest was the main theme of “one of the most highly charged and political International Women’s Days in living memory“, according to The Guardian.
+Much centred around the first global International Women’s Strike, where women took coordinated industrial action and marched to show the reality of “A Day Without Women”.

 From Lebanon to Tokyo, London to Manila, women protested the issues most important to them and their communities.
-Themes ranged from pay inequality in the U.S. and Australia to high rates of “femicide” across South America.
-All were united by a sense of “global solidarity.”
+Themes ranged from pay inequality in the US and Australia to high rates of ‘femicide’ across South America.
+All were united by a sense of “global solidarity“.

-Yet despite the extraordinary scenes around the world, whether International Women’s Day 2017 manages to inspire the bold change needed to achieve genuine equality, only time will tell.
+Yet despite the extraordinary scenes around the world, whether International Women’s Day 2017 manages to inspire the bold change needed to acheive genuine equality, only time will tell.

 [Featured Image by Drew Angerer/Getty Images]